Phillips & Maxima Gallery – Watchmakers: The Masters of Art Horology

 Find out more about our partnership with Geoffroy Ader on a series of Indies in the Auction block.

 Featured Image courtesy of Quill&Pad

-Read full Claudio Proietti’s full interview here
+Read Claudio Proietti’s full interview here